Come face to face with exotic sea creatures you can't see anywhere else in the world as you hone your skills in the world's best diving spots.

 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
 While in Indonesia, use local connections to find and assist with the most pressing community projects at the time you arrive.
 The projects give you the opportunity to engage community members while working with volunteers, stakeholders and residents on local improvement and conservation projects which may include:

-After traveling halfway around the world, head to your home for the first week, Pemuteran, a quaint Indonesian fishing village.
-Explore the underwater treasures of the northern dive sites, participating in your first ever “muck dive.”
-Feeling refreshed and confident after our first dives, we head east, stopping along the way to visit a pearl farm and hike to a remote waterfall.
+After traveling halfway around the world, head to your home for the first week–Pemuteran, a quaint Indonesian fishing village.
+Explore the underwater treasures of the northern dive sites, participating in your first ever muck dive, an amazing opportunity to spot some rare and hard to find sea creatures like frogfish and scorpion fish.
+Then, jump right into your certification earning by beginning the Advanced Open Water, Rescue and EFR coursework.
+Take a break to partner with Project AWARE and conduct a Dive Against Debris, an underwater trash cleanup that helps collect data on the types of trash plaguing our oceans.
+Feeling refreshed and confident after our first dives and rewarding service work, we head east, stopping along the way to hike to a picturesque remote waterfall.

 Here’s where you’ll pack up the dive gear and head to Ubud, the cultural and spiritual center of Bali.
 In Ubud, you’ll explore temples and terraced rice fields, taste delectable cuisine, experience Balinese dancing, take in a sunset over Mr. Batur, make your own batik, step inside a royal palace, visit the Monkey Forest and learn to cook Balinese food.
 You’ll also witness first-hand the unforgettable Kecak Fire and Trance Dance, a performance inspired by ancient religious rituals.

-Refreshed and eager to get back in the water, take a high-speed ferry to Gili Air, the smallest of Indonesia’s three Gili Islands.
-Off the beaten path, you’ll find plenty of white sand beaches but no roads or cars.
+Refreshed and eager to get back in the water and complete the Rescue course, take a high-speed ferry to Gili Air, the smallest of Indonesia’s three Gili Islands.
+Off the beaten path, you’ll find plenty of white sand beaches but no roads or cars, the perfect spot for hunkering down to perform your final scenarios and become certified PADI Rescue Divers!
 Embark on two or three dives a day, including a night dive and participate in an all-island scavenger hunt.
 Practice stand-up paddle boarding, yoga and meditation and meet with Gili Island elders to learn about the life and history of the islands, its strong community ties and a culture that revolves around fishing the surrounding seas.

 Dive even deeper into the waters of Gili Air, Gili Meno and Gili Trawangan during a two-day freediving class.
 You’ll take off from at least seven different sites with chances to spot dozens of marine species, including leopard sharks, pygmy seahorses and ribbon eels.
 Help build an artificial reef system as a service project and earn your Freediver Level 1 certification by learning kicking, equalization and breathing techniques, as well as freediving up to 18 meters.
 Join your group in a community service project and spend your final night watching the sun drop into the Bali Sea, reflecting together on your experiences during the trip.